 Shrill, squeaky, screechy

 Some animals whistle when they vocalize

-Or they may be rendered mute.
+Or in rare cases, they may be rendered mute.

 Vocal distinctions that communicate different meanings are removed or diminished.